It’s a great way to build muscular strength without negatively impacting your SI joints.

-However, speaking only as a patient sharing her own experience, I personally didn’t start out directly with aquatic PT.
+However, I personally didn’t start out directly with aquatic PT.
 I already had some experience with pool exercise, so I joined a gym and began Aqua Jogging on my own.

 Over time, I did end up consulting with an aquatic PT and realizing there was a lot more that I didn’t know (such as ways to use weights or floatation devices to create resistance).
 Now I know that I definitely would have benefited from having her design my exercise routine sooner.

 However, I recognize that aquatic therapy might not accessible to everyone.
-So it is really up to you (assuming you run your decision by your doctor).
+So it is really up to you.

 Basically, what I ended up doing is consulting an aquatic PT a few times and making sure I was doing my exercises correctly, and then going to my gym pool on my own 4 or 5 days a week.